Combined electrostatic and strain engineering of BiFeO$_3$ thin films at the morphotropic phase boundary: Results

+We further note that the threshold thickness for the emergence of spontaneous polarization is only two unit cells even when the bottom electrode is omitted (see Supplementary Note 1).
+Such a critical thickness of less than 1\,nm in the absence of metallic depolarizing-field screening further highlights the exceptional robustness of the polarization state in purely tetragonal BFO.

-The in-plane lattice parameter of 3.79\,\AA\ imposed on the films by the substrates places the BFO close to the morphotropic phase boundary.
-Hence, whereas at the elevated growth temperature, the purely tetragonal phase of the BFO films prevails, we expect a development of phase coexistence towards room temperature.\cite{zeches2009strain} To follow the temperature-dependent evolution of the polarization in the thin films, we investigate the ISHG response for different film thicknesses during post-deposition cooling of the samples in the growth chamber.
-Since the onset of a monoclinic distortion corresponds to a reduction of the point-group symmetry from 4$mm$ in the tetragonal phase to $m$ in the monoclinic phases, such transitions are accompanied by new as well as modified components in the $\chi^{(2)}$ tensor.
-Therefore a corresponding change in the SHG contributions from the BFO film is expected.\cite{Kumar2010,Haislmaier2013, Trassin2015}
+The in-plane lattice parameter of 3.79\,\AA\ imposed on the films by the substrate places BFO close to the morphotropic phase boundary.
+Hence, whereas at the elevated growth temperature the purely tetragonal phase of the BFO films prevails, we expect a monoclinic distortion of this T phase to take place together with a development of phase coexistence with rhombohedral-like monoclinic phase inclusions towards room temperature.\cite{zeches2009strain} To follow the temperature-dependent evolution of the polarization in this compressively strained BFO system, we investigate the ISHG response for different film thicknesses during post-deposition cooling in the growth chamber.
+Since the onset of a monoclinic distortion corresponds to a reduction of the point-group symmetry from 4$mm$ in the tetragonal phase to $m$ in the monoclinic phase, such transitions are accompanied by new as well as modified components in the $\chi^{(2)}$ tensor.
+Therefore a corresponding change in the SHG contributions from the BFO film is expected.\cite{Kumar2010,Haislmaier2013, Trassin2015,Muller2021training} Because of the complexity of the phase diagram at the morphotropic phase boundary in BFO, with several coexisting monoclinic phases reported in the literature, we will henceforth restrict ourselves to a simplified notation.
+Here, as indicated in Fig.~\ref{fig:crit_thickness}(c, d), a monoclinically distorted phase that preserves the lattice parameters close to that of the parent T phase [Fig.~\ref{fig:crit_thickness}(c)] will be denoted collectively as M$_{\text{T}}$ phases (in the literature also denoted by M$_{\text{A}}$/M$_{\text{C}}$, \cite{Christen2011} M$_{\text{II}}$,\cite{Damodaran2011} or T',\cite{Beekman2013} among others).
+We will further denote the monoclinic phases that tend to form as inclusions in the M$_{\text{T}}$ matrix,\cite{zeches2009strain,Damodaran2011} and have lattice parameters approaching those of the unstrained rhombohedral phase, as M$_{\text{R}}$ phases.
+The latter notation therefore encompasses the phases outlined in Fig.~\ref{fig:crit_thickness}(d) and which have been denoted S', M$_{\text{I}}$, and R' in the literature.\cite{Damodaran2011,Beekman2013}